Lockna/lockna.github.io/_posts/2020-08-12-blog-start.md

 I got told the 1-Bitsy would be the perfect match for me, but unfortunately it was sold out.
 I didn't find it anywhere on the internet.
 Well one shop had it, but I would have had to pay 25$ for shipping.
 So I asked for another development board.
 Then I bought the Teensy 4.0.
 It has an ARM Cortex-M7.
-That's pretty neat thing.
+That's a pretty neat thing.

 But I would recommend a STM32 board.
+Like a Nucleo board or something.
 Since, the Teensy has a proprietary bootloader and such things.
-Like a nucleo board or something.
 But I have the Teensy and I'll stick with it.

 That's my story so far and I'll keep you posted.